Steps we have taken to make your appointment as safe as possible

 Step 4: Reconfigured our gym and reception areas to permit greater physical separation of patients.

-Step 6: Give our patients access to us via e-visits or telehealth services, as permitted by state and federal law.
+Step 5: Given our patients access to telehealth services, as permitted by state and federal law.

 The final step we have taken is to continually educate our workforce and our patient community regarding the COVID-19.
-We will consistently employ measures to minimize the spread of COVID-19 according to the CDC (and other credible authorities) recommendations and will keep you informed of any changes in protocols.
+We will consistently employ measures to minimize the spread of COVID-19 according to CDC and state/local recommendations and will keep you informed of any changes in protocols.